How to Quit Smoking

 After 8 hours: Your oxygen levels return to normal.

-After 2 days: Your ability to smell and taste start to improve as damaged nerves regrow.
+After 2 days: Your ability to smell and taste start to get better as damaged nerves regrow.

-After 2 to 3 weeks: Your circulation and lung function improve.
+After 2 to 3 weeks: Your circulation and lung function get better.

-After 1 to 9 months: Your coughing, congestion, and shortness of breath decrease.
-Your tiredness decreases.
+After 1 to 9 months: You have less coughing, congestion, and shortness of breath.
+You feel less tired.

-After 1 year: Your risk of heart attack decreases by 50%.
+After 1 year: Your risk of heart attack goes down by 50%.

-After 5 years: Your risk of lung cancer decreases by 50%.
+After 5 years: Your risk of lung cancer goes down by 50%.
 Your risk of stroke becomes the same as a nonsmoker’s.

 What about going cold turkey?

 You may have heard about quitting "cold turkey."
 This means stopping all at once.
 Going cold turkey is an option.
 But it's not the most successful way to quit smoking.
-Also, trying to cut back slowly often doesn't work as well.
+Trying to cut back slowly often doesn't work as well either.
 This may be because it continues the habit of smoking.
 You may also inhale more smoke while smoking fewer cigarettes.
 This leads to the same amount of nicotine in your body.

 But quitting cold turkey or cutting back slowly aren't your only choices.
-Using tobacco cessation medicines with behavioral counseling may be a better option to help you succeed.
-Talk with your provider about your options for support while you quit smoking.
+Using tobacco cessation medicines with behavioral counseling may be a better choice to help you succeed.
+Talk with your provider about your choices for support while you quit smoking.

 Support programs can be a big help, especially for heavy smokers.
 These groups offer information, ways to change behavior, and peer support.
 Ask your provider for some resources.
 Here are some other ways to find support: